 Uncertain Ship Names and Registries

-The fake Federation ship from VOY: "Hope and Fear" carried the registry NX-01-A. The number "01" is completely out of range.
-Also, the letter "A" points to an Enterprise-like registry scheme, in a fashion that a new ship is honoring an old one of the same name.
+1. The fake Federation ship "Dauntless" from VOY: "Hope and Fear" bears the registry NX-01-A. The number "01" is completely out of range.
+Also, the letter "A" points to an Enterprise-like registry scheme like in "NCC-1701-A", in a fashion that the ship honors an old one of the same name.
 While the second hyphen in "NX-01-A" is on the hull of the CGI model, it is missing on the MSD of the ship.
 It can be speculated that the label of the diagram was a mistake, since the hull number complies with "NCC-1701-A".
 In any case the hull number is the stronger evidence, while not so much work would be invested into an MSD, not even on a real ship.
-Anyway, Arturis, who built the fake ship, had an extensive knowledge of Federation technology which he could recreate through particle synthesis.
-No one of the Voyager crew noticed the difference, neither with the naked eye nor with scanning devices.
-Considering the perfection of the illusion, how could Arturis make such a stupid mistake with the registry?
+Anyway, Arturis, the builder of the "Dauntless", has an extensive knowledge of Federation technology which he can recreate through particle synthesis.
+No one of the Voyager crew notices that the ship is a fake, neither with the naked eye nor with scanning devices.
+Considering the perfection of the illusion, how could Arturis make such a stupid mistake with the apparently nonsensical registry?

-Is "NX-01-A" an error at all?
-The Voyager crew should have been amused about the number.
-Tuvok, however, did not seem to be very astonished, let alone suspicious reading the illogical registry.
+2. But is "NX-01-A" an error at all?
+The Voyager crew should be amused about the number.
+Tuvok, however, does not seem to be very astonished, let alone suspicious reading the illogical registry.
 A possible explanation could be that the USS Dauntless NCC-01 or NX-01 was the first Starfleet ship when the organization was founded in 2161, and the new slipstream drive prototype was named and numbered in honor of this widely known historical vessel.
 Everyone of the Voyager crew would be aware that this must be a tip of the hat to the good old Dauntless.
 The old Dauntless should not have been a class ship, for we may assume that class names are not reused.
 In this case only NCC-01 would be a possible registry.
 Considering that there must have been warp-powered starships of the Earth forces (Earth Starfleet or UESPA) before Starfleet was founded, it is only reasonable that already existing ships were assigned new numbers.
 It might have been the U.E.S.
-Dauntless BH-90210 of the Paramount class that was renumbered USS Dauntless NCC-01 by chance and thus became sort of the first Starfleet ship.
-If the name of the NCC-01 is a more or less arbitrary choice, there wouldn't be even a problem with the ship's name which sounds too aggressive for an organization representing peaceful exploration, but not for Earth space forces at war with the Romulans until 2160.
+Dauntless BH-90210 of the Paramount class that was renumbered USS Dauntless NCC-01 by pure chance and thus became sort of the first Starfleet ship.
+If the number NCC-01 on a ship named "Dauntless" is a more or less arbitrary choice, there wouldn't be even a problem with the name that sounds too aggressive for an organization representing peaceful exploration, but not for Earth space forces at war with the Romulans until 2160.
 The only implausibility is that there is exactly one leading "0".
 If Starfleet intended all their ships to have two decimal places, didn't they anticipate that there would be far more than 100 ships only a few years later (e.g. USS Horizon NCC-176)?

 NCC-1700 should be the lowest of the class if registries are chronological.
 The USS Constellation, however, was seen in TOS: "The Doomsday Machine" as a Constitution-class ship with the lower registry NCC-1017.
 The "Operation Retrieve" chart in the extended version of "Star Trek VI" shows the USS Eagle NCC-956, another Constitution-class ship according to the Encyclopedia.
 Furthermore, the Encyclopedia lists the following five Constitution-class ships whose registries are apparently too low: USS Essex NCC-1697, USS Excalibur NCC-1664, USS Exeter NCC-1672, USS Potemkin NCC-1657, USS Republic NCC-1371.
 The latter ships were taken from the wall display in TOS: "Court Martial" and the ship list in Stephen Whitfield, The Making of Star Trek.
 Although in TOS their names, registries and classes were never seen together, at least the registry NCC-1672 of the Exeter was confirmed in TOS-R: "The Omega Glory", as well as the Intrepid NCC-1631 in TOS-R: "Court-Martial".
 There are several approaches to explain the registry dilemma: